 Babies with gastroschisis usually do not have other related birth defects.

 A gastroschisis is usually seen during a prenatal ultrasound.
 It can also be seen when the baby is born.
 There is a hole in the abdominal wall.
 The small intestine is often outside the abdomen near the umbilical cord.
-Other organs that may also be seen are the large intestine, stomach, or gallbladder.
+Other organs that may also be outside the abdomen are the large intestine, stomach, and/or gallbladder.

 Exams and Tests

 If gastroschisis is found before birth, the mother will need special monitoring to make sure her unborn baby remains healthy.

 Treatment for gastroschisis involves surgery.
 Usually the infant's abdominal cavity is too small for the intestine to fit back in at birth.
 So a mesh sack is stitched around the borders of the defect and the edges of the defect are pulled up.
 The sack is called a silo.
 Over the next week or two, the intestine returns into the abdominal cavity and the defect can then be closed.